Compare credit cards for 2024: Over 120 cards crunched and rated

 2. Find the providers that offer that type of credit card.
 Some credit card providers specialise in certain type of cards, and may not offer other types.

-3. Compare credit cards to find the one that best meets your needs.
+3. Compare credit cards to find one that meets your needs.
 You should consider things like rate, fees and features.

 4. Check your eligibility to make sure you qualify for the card.